 Long-term Care Quality

-The final category we assessed is long-term care, in which this facility received a B-.
-This turned out to be this nursing home's weakest area.
-This is still not a poor grade.
-In calculating our long-term care scores, we size up the assistance with daily living offered to the nursing home's residents.
-On top of looking at the quantity of care provided by aids and other staff, we analyzed the percentage of residents vaccinated for pneumonia.
-This nursing home gave the vaccine to 96.77419 percent of its patients.
-Finally, this facility was also able to limit hospitalizations.
-In fact, it had less than one hospitalization per one thousand long-term resident days, which is a remarkably low number.
+The final category we assessed is long-term care, in which this facility received a B. Believe it or not, this turned out to be this nursing home's weakest area.
+A nursing home is doing something right when their lowest grade still rates higher than most facilities.
+Nursing homes that do well in long-term care typically provide residents with better supervision and stay on top of routine healthcare services.
+On top of looking at the amount of care provided by nurses and other staff, we analyzed the number of residents vaccinated for pneumonia.
+This nursing home vaccinated 96.682465 percent of its patients, which is very impressive.
+Pneumonia sadly is often a deadly ailment for nursing home patients so we like it when a nursing home doesn't leave this to chance.
+Lastly, this place was able to limit hospitalizations.
+In fact, it had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low figure.

 Rating Over Time